BoonHianLim/partial-UI-generation/README.md

    ```bash
    playwright install
    ```
 4. **Download Datasets**: To run the experiments, you would have to prepare the datasets.
 As a starting point, you may refer to the datasets we compiled.
-You can access it via this [Google Drive link]().
+You can access it via this [Huggingface link](https://huggingface.co/datasets/csbhlim222/partial-UI-generation-dataset).
 After you download and unzip it, you should put them under `src/datasets`. <br> For example, this is how your directory should looks like:
     ```bash
     ├── src/
     │   ├── datasets/